11.3 Risk Management and Investor Objectives

 Investor objectiveRisk focusCommon control

-When answering case-style questions, begin with the objective.
-Then identify the risk that threatens it.
-Only then choose the tool.
-This sequence keeps you from selecting a sophisticated technique that does not fit the investor's actual problem.
+When tackling case questions, start with the objective, identify the risk that threatens it, then choose the tool.
+This sequence stops you from selecting a sophisticated technique that does not fit the investor's actual problem.
+A derivative overlay, for instance, is the right answer only when the diagnosed risk is one a derivative can reshape - market direction, rates, or currency - not when the real issue is a near-term liquidity need that simply requires cash.

 Test Your Knowledge